Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 Our first impression of the Ring 2 is its size: quite large for a doorbell.
 This is due to the rechargeable battery, which takes up a significant amount of the device's weight and footprint.

-Other than being significantly larger than a regular doorbell, the Ring 2 looks inoffensive enough and shouldn't attract too much unwanted attention — an important thing to consider when sticking a $200 device to your front door.
+Besides being significantly larger than a regular doorbell, the Ring 2 looks inoffensive enough and shouldn't attract too much-unwanted attention — an important thing to consider when sticking a $200 device to your front door.

 Buy Ring Video Doorbell 2 on Amazon.

-The button is obvious and surrounded by a blue ring which illuminates when pressed.
+The button is obvious and surrounded by a blue ring, which illuminates when pressed.
 This light signifies that the bell has been rung, but also stays lit when the camera is recording.
-If you are monitoring the live video feed but not recording, the light stays off.
+The light stays off if you are monitoring the live video feed but not recording.

-The Ring 2 comes with two front plates so you can pick from black or silver (the latter being fitted in our photos.)
-The company says the device is "weather resistant," and I have had no problems with the Ring 2 during heavy rain.
-In all but the most extreme circumstances you shouldn't have a problem with damage due to inclement weather.
+The Ring 2 has two front plates, so you can pick from black or silver (the latter is fitted in our photos).
+The company says the device is "weather resistant," I have had no problems with the Ring 2 during heavy rain.
+In all but the most extreme circumstances, you shouldn't have a problem with damage due to inclement weather.

-There isn't much more to say about the Ring 2's design, and that's a good thing.
-A doorbell, no matter how smart, doesn't need to draw attention to itself with unnecessary features and design flare.
+There isn't much more to say about the Ring 2's design, and that's good.
+No matter how smart, a doorbell doesn't need to draw attention to itself with unnecessary features and design flare.
 It just needs to be functional and discrete, and that's exactly what the Ring 2 provides.

 Ring Video Doorbell 2: Installation and included tools